 I start with the belief that we all have an intrinsic ability to heal.
 Using awareness of body, mind and emotions, we can make our lives and relationships better, get unstuck from trauma, and learn to stay in the here and now.
 We can create greater regulation in our nervous systems.
 Instead of repeating negative patterns, we can build new pathways.
 My clients tell me that our work together helps them gain compassion for self and others, change long-standing patterns, connect with their body, emotions, and sense of inner goodness -- and simply feel more alive.

 I'm a Somatic Experiencing (SE) Practitioner and an SE Training Assistant.
 I'm also an Internal Family Systems (IFS) therapist. and a Ketamine Assisted Psychotherapist (KAP).
-Other modalities I'm trained that are useful for renegotiating trauma are the Safe and Sound Protocol (SSP), Somatic Resilience and Regulation (SRR) and EMDR.
+Other modalities I'm trained in that are useful for renegotiating trauma are the Safe and Sound Protocol (SSP), Somatic Resilience and Regulation (SRR) and EMDR.
 I also use Theraplay (effective for building parent-child attachment and parental leadership), and Sensory Motor Arousal Regulation Treatment (SMART).
 I'm a certified instructor of Yoga Dance and a Rape Crisis Counselor.

 I'm co-director of Mindful Parenting Brooklyn, a practice I share with my colleague, Marice Maldari.
 I created Starfish Body and Soul, a therapeutic movement program for trauma survivors.